Akashg1234/Coding-Solution/README.md

 ## Symmetric Tree

 Given the root of a binary tree, check whether it is a mirror of itself (i.e., symmetric around its center).

+## Maximum Depth of Binary Tree

+Given the root of a binary tree, return its maximum depth.

+A binary tree's maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.

+## Balanced Tree
+Given a binary tree, determine if it is height-balanced.

+For this problem, a height-balanced binary tree is defined as:

+a binary tree in which the left and right subtrees of every node differ in height by no more than 1.